A state-by-state breakdown of US coronavirus cases - KESQ

 State governments are working to contain the spread of the coronavirus in the US, as federal officials say more testing for the illness will likely see the number of known cases increase.

-There were at least 265 cases and 14 deaths in the United States as of Friday afternoon, with at least 79 cases and 13 deaths in Washington state alone.
-That national figure includes 216 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).
+There were at least 377 cases and 17 deaths in the United States as of Saturday morning, with at least 80 cases and 14 deaths in Washington state alone.
+That national figure includes 307 people diagnosed through the US public health system, and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 from the Grand Princess cruise ship, and three from China.

 Three of those infected are in Contra Costa County and include two people who were on a previous sailing of the Grand Princess cruise ship, the county health services announced Friday.
 The third patient had close contact with a patient in another jurisdiction.